ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/list.md

 Arguments:

 1. List.
-2. An optional expression to get the sort key from a list element (the element itself by default).
+2. An optional expression to get the sort key from a list element (it's the element itself by default).

-**Examples:**
+**Examples**

 {% if feature_column_container_type %}